5 Reasons Why Welding Is a Good Career for Women

 Em’s story is just one example of how welding can be a great way to go for women looking for a new career path.

-Employers are looking for skilled welders who have the hands-on experience and training needed to work in a range of environments.
-Welders can work in a number of industries that include:
+Employers are currently looking for skilled welders who have the hands-on training experience needed to work in a range of environments.
+Women in welding can work in a number of industries that include:

 Since there are so few female welders, training and working on the job can be an opportunity to form bonds with other women in the field.
-Pursuing a career in welding also can give you the chance to help encourage other women to join the industry and show it can be done.
+Pursuing a career in welding also can give you the chance to help encourage other women to join the industry and show how it’s done.

-A training program like UTI’s Welding Technology program can help give women the skills they need to feel confident entering the workforce after graduation.
-You can prepare for an in-demand job as an entry-level welder.
+A training program like UTI’s Welding Technology program can help teach women the skills needed to pursue the workforce after graduation.
+Upon program completion, you can pursue an in-demand job as an entry-level welder.

 Prepare for the Welding Industry at UTI